What are strategies for balance?

 As humans, we have evolved methods to take in order to preserve our bodies to the best of our abilities.
 One of these remarkable mechanisms is how we maintain our balance as a bi-pedal (two-legged) species.
-Its our bodies very own unconscious defense mechanism that helps us prevent against falls when the surfaces below us trip us up:
+It important that we have strategies for balance.
+It’s our bodies very own unconscious defense mechanism that helps us prevent falls when the surfaces below us trip us up:

 - Ankle Strategies